 “We love youuu!”, screams the young guy while he rubs the white powder into my face.
 Driving the bicycle through the villages around Battambang is a special experience in which perfect strangers are allowed to touch you.
 You might get hugged, sometimes kissed.
-All with “Happy New Year!” greeting justification.
+All with a “Happy New Year!” greeting justification.

 Something you will certainly not be able to avoid is – getting wet.
 The blessings range from a gentle sprinkle to the bucket of water exploding against you.
 This is not just another “I got wet in the rain” experience.
 The water gets all the way in your underwear and shoes, and one day of drying might not be enough (as experienced).

 You are lucky if you got only wet.
 The unlucky ones will experience that some water throwers have a secret weapon.
 They put a large block of ice to melt in the water, which creates the freezing ammunition that shocks you out of nowhere.
-This is ice water bucket challenge raised on the whole new level!
+This is the ice water bucket challenge raised on a whole new level!

 Gratitude for the waterfest